History of Unitarianism: England

-In England Unitarianism was a Protestant sect that had its roots in the Anabaptist radicals of the English Civil War.
-They adopted adult baptism, and Godly republicanism; and they were egalitarians who sought to promote extreme revolutionary ideals.
+In England, Unitarianism was a Protestant sect with roots in the Anabaptist radicals of the English Civil War.
+They adopted adult baptism and Godly republicanism, and they were egalitarians who sought to promote extreme revolutionary ideals.
 The movement gained popularity among dissenting nonconformists in the early 18th century.
 English Presbyterians were attracted to the second city at Norwich, by its emerging scientific community, which in the wake of the Enlightenment was particularly strong in Scotland.
 They began to become a formal denomination in 1774 when Theophilus Lindsey organized meetings with Joseph Priestley, founding the first avowedly Unitarian congregation in the country, at Essex Street Church in London.
-In 1791 Lindsey and his colleague John Disney were behind the "first organized denominational Unitarian society", formally The Unitarian Society for promoting Christian Knowledge and the Practice of Virtue by the Distribution of Books but more simply known as the Unitarian Book Society.
+In 1791, Lindsey and his colleague John Disney were behind the "first organized denominational Unitarian society", formally The Unitarian Society for promoting Christian Knowledge and the Practice of Virtue by the Distribution of Books but more simply known as the Unitarian Book Society.
 This was followed by The Unitarian Fund (1806), which sent out missionaries and financially supported poorer congregations.
-Unitarianism was not fully legal in the United Kingdom until the Doctrine of the Trinity Act 1813, a bill largely pushed forward in Parliament by William Smith, and thus known sometimes under his name, or as the Unitarian Relief Act (Trinity Act) or The Unitarian Toleration Bill.
+Unitarianism was not fully legal in the United Kingdom until the Doctrine of the Trinity Act 1813, a bill largely pushed forward in Parliament by William Smith, and thus known sometimes under his name or as the Unitarian Relief Act (Trinity Act) or as The Unitarian Toleration Bill.
 This did not grant them full civil rights while the oppressive Corporation Act and Test Act remained, and thus in 1819 the third significant Unitarian society was created, The Association for the Protection of the Civil Rights of Unitarians.
-In 1825 these three groups amalgamated into the British and Foreign Unitarian Association.
+In 1825, these three groups combined into the British and Foreign Unitarian Association.
 A century later, this joined with the Sunday School Association to become the General Assembly of Unitarian and Free Christian Churches, which remains today the umbrella organisation for British Unitarianism.

 Early beginnings

-Between 1548 (John Assheton) and 1612 we find few anti-Trinitarians, most of whom were either executed or forced to recant.
+Between 1548 (John Assheton) and 1612, we find few anti-Trinitarians, most of whom were either executed or forced to recant.
 Those burned included the Flemish surgeon George van Parris (1551); Patrick Pakingham (1555), a fellmonger; Matthew Hamont (1579), a ploughwright; John Lewes (1583); Peter Cole (1587), a tanner; Francis Kett (1589), physician and author; Bartholomew Legate (1612), a cloth-dealer and last of the Smithfield victims; and the twice-burned Edward Wightman (1612).
-In all these cases the anti-Trinitarian sentiments seem to have come from Holland; the last two executions followed the dedication to James I of the Latin version of the Racovian Catechism (1609).
+In all these, cases the anti-Trinitarian sentiments seem to have come from Holland.
+The last two executions followed the dedication to James I of the Latin version of the Racovian Catechism (1609).